JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-new-project.md

 ## Create a project

-Create the same project as in the [basic Compose Multiplatform tutorial](compose-multiplatform-create-first-app.md):
+Create the same project as in the [basic Compose Multiplatform tutorial](compose-multiplatform-create-first-app.md).
-Targeting all platforms you're interested in, with the **Share UI** option selected for iOS and web.
+If you already have a project, make sure it targets all platforms you're interested in, with the **Share UI** option selected for iOS and web.

 ## Add the time dependency